Skip to main content

 Creating a Vector Index

-Supported distance metrics:
+Supported similarity metrics:

 • cosine -- cosine similarity (most common for text embeddings)